Expedition Overview

 |

-Rest in Kathmandu – Optional sightseeing or equipment check
+| Rest in Kathmandu with optional sightseeing or final equipment checks.

 5